• Skip to primary navigation

 Jump to How-to Card

-This rustic sphagnum moss hanging planter tutorial is easy to make.
-All you need is the moss, some soil and a few plants to achieve the look.
+This rustic sphagnum moss hanging basket tutorial is easy to make.
+All you need is the moss, some soil, and a few plants to achieve the look.

-Today I'm creating a rustic sphagnum moss hanging planter.
+Today I'm sharing this rustic sphagnum moss hanging basket project.

 Newsletter Signup